 In February the Governing Body carried out the annual School Resource Management Self-Assessment, which was then reviewed by the Finance, Audit and Risk Committee.
-An external review of Financial Governance and administration was carried out in the spring term, which showed the board to be compliant in all areas with only minor adjustments being advised.
+An external review of Governance was carried out in the summer term, which showed the board to be compliant in all areas with only minor adjustments being advised.
 Terms of reference are reviewed annually to ensure committees and key individuals have effective control over their delegated areas.

-The external review noted that the Governing Body should update their Gifts and Hospitality Policy as well as providing a robust report on the performance of the auditors to the Members AGM.
+The external review noted that the Governing Body should compile their own development plan along with a succession plan for key governors and leadership staff.
+The review also recommended that the Governing Body review the Articles of Association to ensure they are still relevant.
 These recommendations have been noted and will be acted upon.